Adding to Cart…

 Yup that worked, great!

 Trying to figure out which tonemapping method I prefer, having the ability to choose from three methods is truly amazing.
 Here I wanted to compare Unreal with Aces.
 The lighting is just an HDRI with Mustakettu's radiumcatcher.
-Oh btw, I used only 512/128 samples to make it quick, very little grainsurprise.
+Oh btw, I used only 512/128 samples to make it quick, very little grain.

 There is a distinct difference between the two, but looks like the environment sphere ignores this setting?
 I know I can finetune its surface settings, just wondering...